 What Do Descriptive Epidemiologists Do?

 In descriptive epidemiology, scientists examine and describe in detail the people, places and times related to public health events, in order to understand and reduce health risks.
 They consider the impact of demographic, geographic and socioeconomic factors.
-They also take into account behavioral influences such as diet, work schedule, exercise frequency, drug use and sexual habits, all of which may influence a person’s health and health risk.
+They also take into account behavioral influences such as diet, work schedule, exercise frequency, drug use and sexual habits, all of which may be involved in the epidemiologic triangle.

 They ask questions known as the five Ws: